rockettheme/docs/Docs/joomla/templates/ricochet/demo.md

 Support for animations is built in to this template, and can be added to modules and content to add an extra effect.
 These classes are either included in the **Module Class Suffix** or in-line in the content.

-You can find a visual example as well as the class names of classes that are supported by Chimera [on the Animate.css project site](http://daneden.github.io/animate.css/).
+You can find a visual example as well as the class names of classes that are supported by Ricochet [on the Animate.css project site](http://daneden.github.io/animate.css/).

 The element that triggers this animation during scrolling is explained in greater detail in the [WOW.js Documentation](http://mynameismatthieu.com/WOW/docs.html).